• Guaranteed Philips Quality

 Reading time: 6 mins.

-Breastfeeding has certain health benefits for both mother and baby – especially the first milk after birth, colostrum, which contains valuable nutrients for your baby.1 But do you have to breastfeed?
-Breastfeeding doesn’t work for everyone and some mothers decide against it for other personal reasons.
+The truth is, breastfeeding doesn’t work for everyone and some mothers decide against it for other personal (or medical) reasons.
 And that's perfectly fine!
-It’s all about what’s right for you and your baby.
+It’s all about finding what’s right for you and your baby.
 Here we’ll share some pros and cons of breastfeeding, provide information about breastfeeding vs pumping, and compare milk from breastfeeding vs expressed milk.

 Pros and cons of breastfeeding